Twitch Subscriber Revenue Calculator

 Bits cheer total

 Bits are commonly modeled as $0.01 per Bit to the creator.
-Viewers pay more than that when buying Bits, but creators typically think in terms of the creator-side value.
-This calculator multiplies your Bits total by $0.01.
+Viewers usually pay more than that when they purchase Bits, but creators typically plan from the creator-side value rather than the purchase price.
+That is why this calculator multiplies your Bits total by $0.01 instead of attempting to work backward from what viewers spent.

 Ad revenue